-During the year ended April 30, 2012, the Company granted a three-year performance award under the Restated 2006 Plan to key employees.
-The performance period for the three-year award is the three-year period ending April 30, 2014.
+During each of the years ended April 30, 2013, 2012 and 2011, the Company granted a three-year performance award under the Restated 2006 Plan to each of its key employees.
+The performance period for each three-year award is the three-year period ending April 30, 2015, 2014 and 2013, respectively.
 A target payout was established at the beginning of the performance period.
 The actual payout at the end of the performance period will be calculated based upon the Company's achievement of revenue and operating profit growth.
 Payouts will be made in cash and restricted stock units.
 Upon vesting of the restricted stock units, the Company has the discretion to settle the restricted stock units in cash or stock.

-During the year ended April 30, 2011, the Company granted two performance awards under the 2006 Plan to key employees, a two-year and three-year performance award.
-The performance periods for the two-year and three-year awards are the two-year and three-year periods ending April 30, 2012 and 2013, respectively.
+During the year ended April 30, 2011, the Company also granted a two-year performance award under the 2006 Plan to each of its key employees.
+The performance period for the two-year award was the two-year period ending April 30, 2012.
 A target payout was established at the beginning of each performance period.
-The actual payout at the end of each performance period will be calculated based upon the Company's achievement of revenue and operating profit growth.
-Payouts will be made in cash and restricted stock units.
-Upon vesting of the restricted stock units, the Company has the discretion to settle the restricted stock units in cash or stock.
+The actual payout at the end of each performance period was calculated based upon the Company's achievement of revenue and operating profit growth.
+Payouts were made in cash and restricted stock units.
 There were no awards granted before the year ended April 30, 2011.